• Skip to primary navigation

 I love giving my kids all the delicious candies that I had growing up, but even better because they are homemade.

-Every year I make a form of vegan Twix, vegan kit-kats, vegan butterfingers, peanut butter cups, and now I’m going to be adding these vegan Baby Ruths.
+Every year I make a form of vegan Twix, vegan kit-kats, vegan butterfingers, and Vegan Peanut butter cups, and now I'm going to be adding these vegan Baby Ruths.

 How do you store vegan homemade candy bars?